About John Graz, Secretary-General

 Dr John Graz has traveled in nearly 100 countries in the promotion and defense of religious freedom for all.
 He has organized four world congresses on religious freedom and initiated more than 40 international congresses and symposiums on five continents.
 Dr Graz originated Festivals of Religious Freedom—the largest gatherings of religious freedom ever organized.
 Festivals have been held around the world and some of them have filled stadiums with more the 40,000 people.
 Dr Graz is also the executive producer of the TV show Global Faith & Freedom.

 On December 15, 2004, by a decree signed by the Romanian President Ion Iliescu, John Graz was granted the high distinction of the National Medal “For Merit” with the rank of Commander.
-And on January 13, 2011, Dr Graz received the National First Freedom Award from the First Freedom Center in Richmond, Virginia.
+On January 13, 2011, Dr. Graz received the National First Freedom Award from the First Freedom Center in Richmond, Virginia and on October 10, 2013, the 2013 International Religious Liberty Award in Washington DC given by the International Center for Law and Religions Studies and the J. Reuben Clark Law Society.

 Dr Graz is married to Medina, and they have three sons and two grandchildren.